 The Compensation Committee considers the value of existing long-term equity incentive awards, internal pay equity considerations and individual and Company-wide performance when determining the size of annual equity grants.
-Annual stock option and RSU awards vest over four years, subject to continued service.
-In each case, we believe the applicable vesting schedule encourages long-term employment, while allowing our NEOs to realize compensation in line with the value that they have created for our stockholders.
-After considering these factors, in March 2020, our Compensation Committee approved the annual grants to our NEOs summarized in the table below.
+We believe the applicable vesting criteria encourages long-term employment, while allowing our NEOs to realize compensation in line with the value that they have created for our stockholders.
+After considering these factors, in March 2023, our Compensation Committee approved the annual grants to our NEOs summarized in the table below.
+All share numbers have been equitably adjusted in connection with our February 2024 1-for-12 reverse stock split.